What To Expect From Regency Centers Corp (REG) Q2 2024 Earnings

-Regency Centers Corp (REG, Financial) is set to release its Q2 2024 earnings on Aug 1, 2024.
+Regency Centers Corp (REG, Financial) is set to release its Q2 2024 earnings on Aug 2, 2024.
 The consensus estimate for Q2 2024 revenue is $352.82 million, and the earnings are expected to come in at $0.46 per share.
-The full year 2024's revenue is expected to be $1.44 billion and the earnings are expected to be $2 per share.
-More detailed estimate data can be found here.
+The full year 2024's revenue is expected to be $1.44 billion and the earnings are expected to be $2.00 per share.
+More detailed estimate data can be found on the Estimates page.

 Regency Centers Corp (REG, Financial) Reported History